sidsvash26/temporal_nli/src/recasting/README.md

 This directory contains the scripts to create the five different NLI recast datasets obtained from the four original datasets -- UDST, TempEval3, TimeBank-Dense, and RED.

-Before running the NLI recasting scripts, you need to do the following:
+Before running the NLI recasting script, you need to do the following:
 1. Download the original data in the `data/` directory of this repo (details [here](https://github.com/sidsvash26/temporal_nli/tree/main/data)).
-2. Copy the [Unimorph english](https://github.com/unimorph/eng/blob/master/eng) file to the current directory.

-Once you have copied the respective files, you can simply run the following from the terminal
+Once you have downloaded all the original data, you can simply run the following from the terminal to recast all datasets
 ```shell
 bash run_all_recast.sh
 ```